The Basics Of Divorce

 Facing the possibility of divorce can be extremely scary and emotionally devastating.
-If you have decided that it is in your and your children’s best interests to proceed with a divorce, attorney Mark Sostarich would be happy to meet with you for an initial free consultation to discuss the procedures followed by the courts in Wisconsin for divorce, child custody and child placement matters.
-He` would also be happy to discuss with you the impact on your financial situation and how to protect your interests and those of your children.
+If you have decided that it is in your and your children’s best interests to proceed with a divorce, I would be happy to meet with you for an initial free consultation to discuss the procedures followed by the Courts in Wisconsin for divorce, legal separation, child custody and child placement matters.
+I would also be happy to discuss with you the impact on your financial situation and how to protect your interests and those of your children.

 The following is some very basic information regarding family law and divorce in Wisconsin:

 Wisconsin is a no-fault divorce state.
 There is only one ground for divorce in Wisconsin, which is that the marriage is irrevocably broken.
-Unlike the distant past in Wisconsin, and currently in some states, fault such as adultery, abandonment, mental cruelty, etc., need not be alleged or proved against any party.
+Unlike the distant past in Wisconsin, and currently in some states, fault such as adultery, abandonment, mental cruelty, etc., need not be alleged or proven against a party in Wisconsin.